 Aha! moment sometimes occurred in the process, which made Hachi excited

-However, most of the time she struggled with inner critic.
+However, she spent most of the time struggling with inner critic.

-One day, she got teary-eyed and was unable to see the textbook because she became so anxious about the progress and wondered a lot whether improving English actually shaped her future.
+One day, she got teary-eyed and was unable to read a textbook because she became so anxious about progress and wondered a lot whether improving English actually shaped her future.

 Repetitive training itself become not only the way to acquire skills but also the way to resolve the inner critic later.

-After finishing the textbook, Hachi did feel that there was the best timing for learning; that was when someone eager to learn.
+After finishing the textbook, Hachi did feel that there was the best timing for learning; It was when someone eager to learn.

 Writing Inner Work in the Morning

 Another thing she worked on everyday at that time was writing down natural feelings in the morning.

 The aim was to discover which direction she really wanted to go: She often found the difference between what her head said and what her heart felt.